SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

 ln -s ~/annotation_course/data/annotation/ensembl.genome.gff
 ```

-Now we have to sort any GFF3-formatted annotation in a way that genometools accepts.
+Now we have to sort any GFF3-formatted annotation in a way that genometools accepts:
 ```
 gt gff3 -sort augustus_drosophila.gff > augustus_drosophila.sorted.gff
 gt gff3 -sort maker_abinitio_cplt_by_evidence.gff > maker_abinitio_cplt_by_evidence.sorted.gff
 gt gff3 -sort ensembl.genome.gff > ensembl.sorted.gff
 ```

-With the sorted files, we can now perform a comparison:
+With the sorted files, we can now perform a comparison two by two:
 ```
 gt eval ensembl.sorted.gff augustus_drosophila.sorted.gff
 gt eval ensembl.sorted.gff maker_abinitio_cplt_by_evidence.sorted.gff
 ```

 This will create a long list of measures for all relevant sequence features with respect to both the 'sensitivity' and 'specificity' - as a measure of how close the annotation comes to a reference.
 As a reminder, 'specificity' measures the fraction of a reference overlapping a prediction whereas 'sensitivity' measures the fraction of a prediction overlapping a reference.

 Note that the measures employed by genometools function in a all-or-nothing fashion.
 If the overlap is not 100%, it doesn't count (which is why you are unlikely to find gene-level congruencies between your gene builds and the reference annotation).